JohnSnowLabs/langtest/docs/pages/docs/load.md

 Harness will load the saved nlptest configurations and test data.
 Now you can easily run the test cases with any new model (ner_dl_bert, in our case).
 In order to run the test cases we can just use `harness.run()`.

+If no task parameter is specified, it takes "ner" as the defaut.
+Also the hub parameter is optional and is not required to be specified if our model is a PipelineModel.
 </div></div>